Chris Jones Gyroplanes

 Gyroplanes, Gyrocopters, Autogiros they all cover the same type of aircraft, this being a cross between a fixed wing aeroplane and a helicopter.
 A gyroplane needs 50 to 150 yards to take off but only a few yards in which to land, this makes them one of the safest aircraft to fly.
 The rotor cannot stall like a fixed wing and they are far less complicated to fly than a helicopter and so much cheaper to run.

-Ten reasons to take flying lessons with Chris Jones Gyroplanes.
+Ten reasons to take a Trial Flight with Chris Jones Gyroplanes.

 - Flight examiner